Building this site with Hugo and GitHub Pages

 Press Ctrl+C to stop

-For a particular instance, <your_username> will be your username of on your local machine and <repository_path> will be the path you chose for your local repository.
-If you open the displayed URL (in this case, http://localhost:1313/) in a browser, you will see what your website looks like.
-At this point, your terminal will be actively running a local server for your site so if you close it or press Ctrl+C, as mentioned in the output, the server will stop.
-Note that, if the server stops, the page in your browser will still display until you try to navigate to another page.
+Here, I’ve replaced the username on my local machine with <username> and the path to my website’s repository with <repository_path>.
+Upon opening the displayed URL (in this case, http://localhost:1313/) in a browser, I can see what my website looks like.
+At this point, my terminal is be actively running a local server for my site so if I close it or press Ctrl+C, as mentioned in the output, the server will stop.
+I noted that, if the server stops, the page in my browser will still display until I try to navigate to a different page.

 Editing the site

 The subsections below detail how I made a lot of the changes on this site.
-If you are interested in how to get the site live, skip to Publishing the site.
+If you are interested in how to get the site live, you can skip to Publishing the site.

 Site layout